Last Updated on May 9, 2021 by Henry John

 When has the market not been overvalued?
 The market is almost always overvalued.
 Besides, you don’t sit at home and not go to work because its cold outside.
 You get a long coat, warm gloves, and an infinity scarf, and get out to work.

-There are definitely a lot of uncertainties, and reasons to be cautious about the coming year.
+There are definitely a lot of uncertainties, and reasons to be cautious about this year.
+Take the rising interest rates or the global chip shortage for instance.

 Nonetheless, one of the best ways to protect yourself from the cold is investing in what you know and understand.
 The more you know about a sector, the less uncertain you are.
 The more uncertain you are, the better you chance of picking winners, because there are always winners that beat every market, bear or bull.